-Since Pepperdine is a law school rooted in the Christian tradition, it is unsurprising that spirituality is an important component of student life.
-While individuals from all faith traditions (and those with no faith tradition) are welcomed into the Pepperdine community, the Christian foundation of the law school is visibly expressed in a variety of ways.
+Pepperdine Caruso Law is a school rooted in the Christian tradition, and as spirituality is an important component of student life, individuals from all faith traditions (and those with no faith tradition) are welcomed into the Pepperdine community.

-The Interfaith Council is an effort of the Student Life Office to make sure that students from all faith backgrounds feel welcome in the Pepperdine community.
-Modeled after the SLA program, the Interfaith Council meets weekly throughout the academic year to discuss spiritual life matters at the law school and to get to know one another across religious lines.
-The Student Life Office selects members of the council by identifying major religious groups that are represented at the law school and approaching an individual student to serve as a representative of her or his faith tradition.
+The Interfaith Student Council was created to ensure that students from all faith backgrounds feel welcome in the Pepperdine community.
+The Interfaith Student Council meets throughout the academic year to discuss spiritual life matters at the law school and to get to know one another across religious lines.
+The members of the council represent all of the religious groups that exist in the student body of the law school, including Jewish, Muslim, Buddhist, Sikh, Latter Day Saints, and more.

 Some of our Student Organizations at the Caruso School of Law focus on the intersection of law and religion, or offer the opportunity for students to gather and explore law within the context of spirituality.

 Jewish Law Students Association